Carroll County Thousand Acre Recreation Lake, Tennessee, USA

 Also known as: Carroll County 1000 Acre Recreation Lake

-Carroll County Thousand Acre Recreation Lake visitor and community guide
+- Carroll County Thousand Acre Recreation Lake Map

 The Carroll County Thousand Acre Recreation Lake is the newest addition to water-based fun in West Tennessee.
 This brand-new lake opened for the first time on the first day of spring, 2013.
 The March 20th opening was the culmination of 14 years of planning and required coordination and permits from both federal and state agencies to finally be completed.
 Officials from several agencies joined the Carroll County Watershed Authority officers and about 200 interested citizens as the first fishing boat launched to enjoy what is expected to be excellent fishing.
 More than 600,000 fish have been planted in the lake over the past three years and allowed to grow to maturity.
 A local bass tournament club conducted a ‘test fish’ event on the lake earlier and caught over 400 fish during their trial.
 They have already declared that Carroll County Thousand Acre Recreation Lake will be their signature home lake for upcoming tournaments.